garazdawi/otp/HOWTO/DEVELOPMENT.md

 will try to showcase the most important features of the make system.

 The guide is mostly aimed towards development on a Unix platform, but most things should work also work using WSL on Windows.
+The guide also assumes that you are working in the git repositiory.
+Many of the scripts and tools described here are not available in the prebuilt tar archive that you can download for each release.

-*WARNING*: the functions mentioned in this guide are not supported.
+*WARNING*: only some of APIs mentioned in this guide are supported.
 This means that they may be removed or changed without prior notice, so do not depend on them in CI.
 For supported make targets see the [Install howto](INSTALL.md) and the [Testing howto](TESTING.md).